-We believe it is necessary for a company the size of Active Power that competes in a global UPS market worth more than \$2 billion and competing with multi-national corporations to maintain a level of focus that ensures maximum return on sale and therefore shareholder value.
-Therefore, we have chosen three unique segment strategies focused on data center applications to help maximize our investment, focus, and efforts:
+We believe it is necessary for a company the size of Active Power that competes in a growing and highly competitive data center and power infrastructure market to maintain a level of focus that maximizes return on sale and ultimately shareholder value.
+Therefore, our market strategy is directed at two customer types of data center applications to help target our investment, focus, and efforts:

-1. Extreme / Hyperscale Segment
+1. Extreme / Hyperscale Group

 Extreme scale customers typically are companies with a vast global presence directly in the heart of or the basis for the IT industry itself.
-They operate and manage large homogenous operations of more than 25,000 nodes in single locations across the world.
+They operate and manage large operations of more than 25,000 nodes in single locations across the world.
 Deployments are typically in the thousands of server nodes, representing several megawatts of UPS power and corresponding power and cooling infrastructure.

-2. Enterprise Segment
+2. Enterprise Group

-Enterprise is one of the largest customer segments within the UPS industry at approximately \$1 billion.
+Enterprise is one of the largest customer groups within the UPS industry at approximately \$1 billion.
 We further break this down into Regional Colocation Providers and Corporate Data Centers as the customer engagement is noticeably different between the two.